c4ffein/writings/s/tough-love-and-dale-carnegie/tough-love-and-dale-carnegie.md

 # Tough Love and Dale Carnegie

-This is neither a regular review nor an essay, just a random collection of thoughts I had since reading `How to Win Friends and Influence People` by Dale Carnegie.
+This is just a random collection of thoughts I had since reading `How to Win Friends and Influence People` by Dale Carnegie.

-I'm writing this mainly for myself, I wonder if writing about what I read will help consolidate memories, and, in a more general sense, help the content have a more lasting impact on me?

-Also, being French, it's a bit harder for me to articulate my thoughts in English when not talking about technical subjects, so I should be honest here: Claude sometimes helped me reformulate sentences and gave feedback on flow.

 ---